Our Methodology

 Sources and Verification

 Every forecast cites a minimum of 8 sources with names and dates.
 Claims are fact-checked against 2+ independent sources before publication.
 Every claim is classified as confirmed, rumored, or speculative — and the article's tone adjusts accordingly.
+We prioritize primary sources (official filings, live data feeds, court documents) over secondary reporting.

 The Narrative Arc